Play Live Radio

 • An artisan village

-Head to the Enchant Christmas website to pick up tickets, find other useful information and shake your fist at photos of people enjoying the experience without layers upon layers of cold-weather clothing.
-If you happen to be a vendor interested in joining the artisan village, someone looking for seasonal employment or an influencer who can help promote the event, visit the “Get Involved” page of the website.
+Head to the Enchant Christmas website to pick up tickets (starting at $34 for general admission), find other useful information and shake your fist at photos of people enjoying the experience without layers upon layers of cold-weather clothing.